 Radiation, chemo, targeted therapies like Herceptin, and/or hormonal treatments may also be used to treat bone mets.
 Although doctors do not typically use surgery to remove a bone mets lesion, they may need it to stabilize bones and prevent fractures.
 Long-term Stage IV survivors like Katherine Russell Rich often have bone mets.

-Central Nervous System.
-Because breast cancer mets to the central nervous system are hardest to treat, it is fortunate that they are also less common–occurring in 6-15% of cases.
+Because breast cancer mets to the central nervous system are hardest to treat, it is fortunate that they are also less common, occurring in 6-15 percent of cases.
 Headaches, changes in vision, seizures, or weakness in one part of the body might be clues to brain or spinal cord mets.
 The brain controls our whole body, so symptoms can vary widely depending on what part of the brain the tumor is putting pressure on.
 A tension headache that lasts a day and goes away is nothing to worry about, but check with your doctor about any persistent changes.

 The brain protects itself from toxic chemicals by something called the blood-brain barrier.
-Unfortunately, this barrier does not work to keep cancer cells out, but can be very effective at preventing chemotherapy drugs and Herceptin from getting through.
-This barrier makes brain metastasis harder to treat…
+Unfortunately, this barrier does not work to keep cancer cells out, but can be effective at preventing chemotherapy drugs from getting through.
+This barrier makes brain metastasis harder to treat.

 If there is just one tumor, surgery may be an option, but as we have seen with other types of mets, frequently there may be several lesions.
 Whole brain radiation may be effective at shrinking the tumors.
 Another option is stereotactic radiosurgery, sometimes called gamma knife surgery.
 This does not involve an actual scalpel, but uses concentrated radiation coming from several angles to treat tumors.
 If the mets are causing brain swelling, steroids may help.
 Sometimes anti-seizure medications are prescribed.

-Deciding on treatment.
 Although each type of metastasis has its preferred treatment, doctors generally want to use a systemic treatment when possible because so many women with mets in one organ will soon have them in a second or third organ.
 If the tumor is ER or PR positive, hormonal treatments can be very effective.
-Herceptin plus chemo may work well for Her2/neu positive tumors.
+Trastuzumab (Herceptin) plus chemo may work well for Her2/neu positive tumors.
 Chemo alone works well for some triple negative patients.
-Because the cancer has already spread despite the original treatment, doctors will usually want to change up the medication from whatever was first used.
+Because the cancer has already spread despite the original treatment, doctors often want to change up the medication from whatever was first used.